 - Analgesics,such as acetaminophen (Tylenol), can relieve pain but don't have the anti-inflammatory effects of NSAIDs.
 Long-term use of analgesics and NSAIDs may cause stomach ulcers as well as kidney and liver problems.

 - Steroids can be prescribed to reduce the swelling and inflammation of the nerves.
 They are taken orally (as a Medrol dose pack) in a tapering dosage over a 5-day period.
 They have the advantage of providing pain relief within a 24-hour period.
-Steroid injections into the area of your spinal stenosis and nerve compression may be prescribed if your pain is severe.

-Spinal fusion: In patients with stenosis and spinal instability or slippage of one vertebra over another (spondylolisthesis), the surgeon may decide to permanently join together two or more vertebrae to give your spine more stability.
+Spinal fusion: In patients with stenosis and spinal instability or slippage of one vertebra over another (spondylolisthesis), the surgeon may recommend to permanently join together two or more vertebrae to give your spine more stability.
 This is usually done at the same time as a laminectomy.
 Bone grafts, usually from your own hip or from a bone bank, are placed across several vertebrae where the lamina was removed.
 Over time (3 to 6 months) the bone graft will fuse the vertebrae into one solid piece of bone.
 Metal plates and screws may be used to immobilize the area while fusion is created (Fig. 3).